pyepics/pyepics/doc/advanced.rst

 the best of cases, working with threads can be somewhat tricky and lead to unexpected behavior, and the Channel Access library adds a small level of complication for using CA with Python threads.
-The result is that some precautions are in order when using PyEpics and threads.
+The result is that some precautions may be in order when using PyEpics and threads.
 This section discusses the strategies for using threads with PyEpics.

 First, to use threads with Channel Access, you must have